qwisatz/Tensorflow-Predict-Earnings-Model/README.md

 # How it will work

-1. We have a list of data of 2 CSV data.
+We have a list of data of 2 CSV data.
+One for training and one for testing the trained model.
+Panda will be used to input the CSV files and then the data will be scaled.
+Using Tensorflow with the data, a model will be created and then compared with the test data.
+Tensorboard will be used to visualise the process.
+Once the model created

 # Goal of project